geekodour/gitpushblog/README.md

 run this command `npm rebuild node-sass`

 ## Templates and Theme details
-**NOTE: If you put a index.html file inside `/pages` then it will be used as the homepage and all the blog related html files(i.e `/index.html`,`/post_page.html`) will be moved to a directory named `/blog`**, see themes for examples.
+Use `npm run theme <theme_name>` to generate new themes with some basic boilerplate in `/themes`.

 The templates are created using [nunjucks](https://mozilla.github.io/nunjucks/).
-The directory structure of a theme looks somethng like this:
+The directory structure of a theme looks something like this:

 ```
 .
 ├── index.html